-I have an op-ed in today’s paper about why I’m against circumcising baby boys despite my Jewish heritage.
+Keep baby boys intact.
+That’s the subject of the op-ed I wrote in today’s paper about why I’m against circumcising baby boys.
+Despite my Jewish heritage.

 I only had 700 words so the piece only touches on some of the circumcision debate and the reasons I’m in favor of keeping America’s baby boys intact.

 The first few paragraphs read:

 This week the Centers for Disease Control and Prevention are holding a meeting in Atlanta as part of a four-day conference on HIV prevention to discuss how to urge non-circumcising communities in American to circumcise.

 At the same time, the American Academy of Pediatrics, which has long remained neutral on the subject, is currently revising its guidelines essentially in favor of circumcision and against keeping baby boys intact.

 Growing up Jewish in America, I never questioned circumcision.
 But now, after having children and seeing how grown men in my life continue to suffer psychologically because of a procedure done to them as infants, I’ve come to believe that circumcision is not only unnecessary, it’s a painful and traumatizing procedure that should not be done in infancy, if at all.